Don’t be afraid to reach out to us with questions or requests. We’d love to hear from you.

-Dave is the owner and operator of Pilotvibe, an entity known initially for Music & Sound Design services, but more and more for producing events like the Eyeo Festival and INSTINT.
+Dave is the owner and operator of Pilotvibe, an entity known initially for music & sound design services, but more and more for producing events like the Eyeo Festival.
 He’s mostly not very professional, yet somehow he gets it done.

 Caitlin Rae Hargarten

-Caitlin is an arts event instigator + organizer, graphic designer and maker of animations with her partner Sam under the moniker Squawk.
-She is the master of the docs and finds great joy in bringing folks together and crafting a paper collage. [@squ___awk]
+Caitlin is an arts event instigator + organizer, designer and maker of motion graphics with her partner Sam under the moniker Squawk.
+She is the master of the docs and finds great joy in bringing folks together. [@squ___awk]

 2020-2022 Curatorial Fellows